mui/material-ui/docs/pages/blog/mui-core-v5.md

    How do you ensure that all the styles (hover, focus, focus-visible) are consistent with the other built-in colors?
 3. It adds a boilerplate.

-For this reason v5 comes with the capability to extend the built-in behavior of the components, right from the theme.
+For this reason, v5 comes with the capability to extend the built-in behavior of the components, right from the theme.
 This was one of the most upvoted GitHub issues: [#13875](https://github.com/mui-org/material-ui/issues/13875).
-In practice, the change makes the MUI Core components extendable placeholders.
+In practice, this change makes the MUI Core components extendable placeholders.

 **First**, you can use the [existing style mapping](/customization/palette/#adding-new-colors) of the components.
 For example, you can add a new `neutral` color to the palette, and the Button computes the right derivative colors.